CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/frontend/README.md

 - `/admin` – Admin console (question CRUD + admin promotion)

 Global styles live in `app/globals.css`.
 Ant Design theming is provided via `app/providers.tsx`.

+### Service-Level (Frontend) AI Disclosure
+AI Tools: GPT-5-Codex, GitHub Copilot

+Summary: AI tools were used in generating boilerplate code based on author-designed architecture, author-designed API endpoints and services.
+It was also used for debugging purposes and providing error explanations, assisting in finding the root cause of the problems.

+Restricted Scope: No requirements work or design-related work was handed to AI tools.

+Validation: Any code that was generated was done incrementally, and validated for correctness and logic at every step.